-- Cut the engine(s) - Always wear your PFD, or have it within reach. - Check on passengers - If the bilge pump has not automatically turned ON, switch it ON immediately. - Determine the amount of damage to your boats structure. - Call for assistance - In the event of collision you are required to file an accident report.
+- Cut the engine(s) - Check on passengers - If the bilge pump(s) have not automatically turned ON, switch them ON immediately. - Determine the amount of damage to your boats structure. - Call for assistance - In the event of collision you are required to file an accident report.
 Contact a state enforcement agency or the nearest U.S. Coast Guard office.
 If you are boating outside U.S. waters, consult the nation you are visiting for accident reporting requirements.

-Propulsion, Control or Steering failure
+Propulsion, Control or Steering failure: